ElBaradei IAEA 298.88.

-Iran has invited an International Atomic Energy Agency team to Teheran to draw up a concrete plan for clearing up suspicions about its nuclear program, an IAEA spokeswoman said Monday.
+Iran has invited an International Atomic Energy Agency team to Teheran to work on a plan for clearing up suspicions about its nuclear program, an IAEA spokeswoman said Monday.

-"Dr. Larijani invited the IAEA to send a team to Teheran to develop an action plan for resolving outstanding issues related to Iran's past nuclear program," Fleming said in a statement.
-"The IAEA intends to send a team as early as practicable."
+During a meeting Sunday with IAEA head Mohamed ElBaradei, Ali Larijani, Teheran's chief nuclear negotiator, "invited the IAEA to send a team to Teheran to develop an action plan for resolving outstanding issues related to Iran's past nuclear program," said agency spokeswoman Melissa Fleming.

-The talks Sunday were apparently agreed on short notice and came just a day after Larijani met with top EU foreign policy envoy Javier Solana for talks believed to have focused on Teheran's recent offer to deal with outstanding questions about its nuclear activities.
+The talks Sunday were apparently agreed on short notice and came just a day after Larijani met with top EU foreign policy envoy Javier Solana for talks believed to have focused on Teheran's recent offer to deal with outstanding questions.

 Larijani and ElBaradei had already met Friday and the IAEA chief said afterward that the Islamic republic was ready to follow up on that offer by working out a concrete timetable with his agency's experts on coming up with the answers sought by the UN nuclear agency.